jaimevalero/push-kaggle-dataset/README.md

 You can use wildcards (eg: *.xlsx ) or directory names (eg: images ).
 Please bear in mind that files in subdirectories are packaged in tar file.

+In case you use more than one line, you should use the "|" operator

 ```yaml

           files: |